 If this proves insufficient, there’s the third and final option.

 This is the venue for resolving disputes over relatively small amounts of money.
-Taking a client to the small claims court doesn’t really cost much, but do go over estimates at the beginning to ascertain if whatever they owe you is worth the extra effort and expense that this method would entail.
+Taking a client to the small claims court doesn’t really cost much, but do provide overestimates at the beginning to ascertain if whatever they owe you is worth the extra effort and expense that this method would entail.

 Getting paid for your talents, time, and efforts should be a given, and for many office-based workers, that is the case.
 It might be a whole different reality for those of us who freelance and/or work from home, but that doesn’t mean we can’t try to change that.